International Admissions Guide

 Application & Official Document Deadlines

-Applicants must order all official secondary and post-secondary transcripts well in advance of the stated deadlines to ensure they are arrive before the deadline.
+Applicants must order all official secondary and post-secondary transcripts well in advance of the stated deadlines to ensure they arrive on time.
 Official transcripts must be sent from the granting institution or Examination Authority.
 Official transcripts may be accepted from the applicant providing the transcript remains in the sealed envelope from the institution.
 We also accept World Education Services (WES) credential evaluation reports, directly from WES.

-Documents in a language other than English must be accompanied with a notarized English translation.
-The certified translator must indicate in writing they received the transcripts in a sealed envelope.
+Documents in a language other than English must be accompanied by a certified English translation and sent in an envelope sealed and signed by the translator.
+The certified translator must indicate in writing that they received the transcripts in a sealed envelope.

-The Admissions Office may require a scanned copy of supporting documents such as a marriage certificate, birth certificate, driver’s license, or passport to confirm name change or proof of age.
-Do not mail originals.
+The Admissions Office may require a scanned copy of ID documents such as a marriage certificate, birth certificate, driver’s license, or passport to confirm name change or proof of age.
+Do not send originals.

 Education Costs